Grace Packer Murder: Victim’s Mother Helped Rapist Murderer Dismember Body, Police Say

 — Jo Ciavaglia (@JoCiavaglia) January 8, 2017

-Following the missing report, police launched an investigation into the incident that lasted for over two months.
+Following the missing persons report, police launched an investigation into the incident that lasted for over two months.
 In the meantime, they also noted that Sara had moved to a new home without notifying them.
 Later, it also became clear that she had moved into the new home without notifying her relatives.

 After it had become clear that police officials may arrive at her new home where Grace’s body was still lying in the attic, Sullivan and Grace moved the body to a bathroom where they dismembered the remains using a saw.
 The remains were then transferred to plastic totes.
 These were then disposed of in a wooded area in Bear Creek Township, Luzerne County, Pennsylvania.
-These remains were eventually discovered by a group of hunters on October 31 following which they notified the police.
+These remains were eventually discovered by a group of hunters on October 31, following which they notified the police.
 After the remains had been discovered, further investigation revealed that the saw used to dismember grace’s body was purchased from the Bucks County tractor supply store.
 The receipt for the purchase made was also recovered.

 After police had made the arrests, Jacob Sullivan was formally charged with murder, rape, kidnapping, abuse of a corpse, simple assault, and other related offenses.
 His request for bail was denied and was sent to the Bucks County Correctional Facility.
 He is scheduled for a preliminary hearing on January 20.
 As for Sara Packer, she was already out on bail after being arrested earlier for child endangerment and obstruction of justice.
 She is also expected to face more charges after Jacob’s shocking revelation.